Camarines Norte: History

+Spanish colonial era

+Spanish conquistador Juan de Salcedo, dispatched by Miguel López de Legazpi to explore the island in 1571, influenced the existence of Camarines Norte.
+After subduing Taytay and Cainta, he marched further across Laguna and Tayabas.
+He visited the rich gold-laden town of Mambulao and Paracale, obsessed by them about which he heard from natives there of existing gold mines.

 In 1573, Bicol province was founded.
 From Bicol, the province of Camarines was created in 1636, which was divided in 1829, creating Camarines Norte and Camarines Sur.
-They were briefly merged from 1854 to 1857 into Ambos Camarines (ambos is Spanish for "both").
-They were merged into Ambos Camarines once again in 1893.
-The province was divided into Camarines Norte and Camarines Sur once again in 1917.

 When Camarines Norte was separated from Ambos Camarines in 1829, it was assigned the towns of Daet, as capital, Talisay, Indan (now Vinzons), Labo, Paracale, Mambulao (now Jose Panganiban), Capalonga, Ragay, Lupi and Sipocot.

 Seventeen years later, it lost Sipocot, Lupi and Ragay to Camarines Sur in exchange for the town of Siruma.

-Spanish period

-Spanish conquistador Juan de Salcedo, dispatched by Legazpi to explore the island in 1571, influenced the existence of Camarines Norte.
-After subduing Taytay and Cainta, he marched further across Laguna and Tayabas.

-He visited the rich gold-laden town of Mambulao and Paracale, obsessed by them about which he heard from natives there of existing gold mines.
+Camarines Norte and Camarines Sur provinces were briefly merged from 1854 to 1857 into Ambos Camarines (ambos is Spanish for "both").
+In 1858, these provinces were separated and were merged into Ambos Camarines once again in 1893.

-When Francisco de Sande took over from Legazpi as Governor General, Spanish influence started to be felt in the region.
+When Francisco de Sande took over from Legazpi as governor general, Spanish influence started to be felt in the region.
 He established a permanent Spanish garrison in Naga to control the region and defend it from Chinese and Muslim pirates.
 Capt.
 Pedro de Chavez was assigned to head this force.

 Native settlements, which include Mambulao and Paracale, were already thriving when the Spaniards arrived.
 Indan and Daet were the other settlements besides Capalonga.
 But Paracale remained the most sought after because of its gold mines.

 The towns were chiefly inhabited by Tagalogs; the rests were of Visayan strain.
 However, most of the immigrants were from Mauban, Quezon.
 The Spanish missionaries established missions to Christianize the natives.

-Daet Revolt
+Daet revolt

-April 14–17, 1898 - Local members of the Katipunan led by Ildefonso Moreno and other patriots staged an uprising against the Spanish authorities here who have fortified themselves in the house of one Florencio Arana, a Spanish merchant and a long time resident of Daet.
+From April 14–17, 1898, local members of the Katipunan led by Ildefonso Moreno and other patriots staged an uprising against the Spanish authorities here who have fortified themselves in the house of one Florencio Arana, a Spanish merchant and a long time resident of Daet.
 Sporadic encounters started on April 14 until April 16 when the rebels occupied Daet and surrounded the Spaniards in the house of Arana.
 But the Katipuneros failed to repulse the reinforcements which arrived in Barra (now Mercedes) from Nueva Caceres on April 17.
 Said reinforcements broke the siege of Daet.
 This resulted in the death and/or execution of many patriots, including Ildefonso Moreno, Tomas Zaldua and his two sons, Jose Abaño, Domingo Lozada and Aniceto Gregorio, among others.
 While the Daet revolt collapsed, it signaled the start of a series of rebellion throughout the Bicol region.